 If you find yourself often feeling irritated, nervous, or sluggish, you may be dehydrated.
 Dehydration affects our thoughts and feelings by slowing our circulation, which lowers blood flow, meaning less oxygen travels to your brain and it is not able to function properly.
-When the neurons in our brains that detect dehydration signal the mood-regulating parts of our brains that we are experiencing dehydration, our brain’s dopamine and serotonin balances are thrown off.
-As dopamine and serotonin are the natural neurotransmitters that control depression and anxiety, this can have disastrous effects on mood.
+When the neurons in our brains that detect dehydration signal the mood-regulating parts of our brains that we are experiencing dehydration, our brain’s dopamine and serotonin balances are thrown off and this can have disastrous effects on mood.

-Researchers have studied this process to prove that there are associations between dehydration and mood, most commonly manifesting in feelings of decreased alertness, fatigue, and tension.
-One study from Dr. David Benton, professor of psychology at Swansea University, found that fluid deprivation resulted in participants feeling tired and less alert, and caused them to struggle with performing cognitive tests.
-Another study led by Natalie Pross, senior clinical scientist at Roche, also found that dehydration induced by fluid deprivation led to increased fatigue and sleepiness, as well as lower vigor and alertness levels and increased confusion.
+Additionally, researchers have studied that there are associations between dehydration and mood, most commonly manifesting in feelings of decreased alertness, fatigue, and tension.
+Not exactly the best result for a working organization.
+This can lead to increased fatigue and sleepiness, as well as lower vigor and alertness levels and increased confusion.
 However, the subjects of this study reported an immediate increase in alertness and happiness when they were provided water.

 Overall, the study found that dehydration led to a measurable increase in “total mood disturbance.”
 Mild dehydration resulted in headaches, difficulty concentrating, and perceived difficulty in completing tasks; participants who were not properly hydrated after exercise scored lower on mood assessments.
-“Even mild dehydration that can occur during the course of our ordinary daily activities can degrade how we are feeling,” reported Harris Lieberman, one of the studies’ co-authors and a research psychologist with the Military Nutrition Division, U.S. Army Research Institute of Environmental Medicine in Natick, Mass. “…these adverse mood changes may limit the motivation required to engage in even moderate aerobic exercise.
+“Even mild dehydration that can occur during the course of our ordinary daily activities can degrade how we are feeling,” reported Harris Lieberman, one of the studies’ co-authors and a research psychologist with the Military Nutrition Division, U.S. Army Research Institute of Environmental Medicine. “…these adverse mood changes may limit the motivation required to engage in even moderate aerobic exercise.
 Mild dehydration may also interfere with other daily activities, even when there is no physical demand component present.”
-Studies measuring hydration-dependent changes in mood have consistently found that mood states are negatively affected by dehydration, independent of any cognitive performance changes.

 Drink More Water to Boost Your Mood